Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST: Constraint on DM-baryon scattering from JWST UVLF data

 \section{Constraint on DM-baryon scattering from JWST UVLF data}

-In this work, we obtained the upper limits on the normalisation of the scattering cross-section $\sigma^{\chi B}_{n}$ of dark matter (DM)-baryon scattering for $n = 0$, $n = -2$, and $n = -4$ cases for $B \in \{p, e\}$.
+In this work, we obtained the upper limits on the normalization, $\sigma^{\chi B}_{n}$, of dark matter (DM)-baryon scattering for the cases $n = 0$, $n = -2$, and $n = -4$ with $B \in \{p, e\}$.
 We show the 95\% confidence level (C.L.) on $\sigma^{\chi p}_{-2}$ in the main text.
 The rest of the constraints are presented in this \textit{Supplemental Material} in Figs. \ref{fig:constraint-proton-electron-n-0} - \ref{fig:constraint-proton-electron-n-4}.

-Fig.~\ref{fig:uvlf-transfer-electron} shows the suppression in $T^{2}(k) = P(k)/P_{\mathrm{CDM}}(k)$ and the UV luminosity function (UVLF) for DM--electron interactions for different $n$ values.
-Here, $P(k)$ and $P_{\mathrm{CDM}}(k)$ are the linear matter power spectra for interacting DM (IDM) and $\Lambda$CDM cosmologies, respectively.
+Fig.~\ref{fig:uvlf-transfer-electron} shows the suppression in $T^{2}(k) = P(k)/P_{\Lambda\mathrm{CDM}}(k)$, which quantifies the suppression of the matter power spectrum, along with the UVLF for DM--electron interactions for different values of $n$.
+Here, $P(k)$ and $P_{\Lambda\mathrm{CDM}}(k)$ are the linear matter power spectra for IDM and $\Lambda$CDM cosmologies, respectively.
 For the interacting cases, $T^{2}(k)$ shows suppression at the smallest scales probed by JWST (shaded region on the left panel).
-The UVLF plot from the $\Lambda$CDM model provides a better fit to the data as compared to the IDM cosmologies (right panel).
+The UVLF plot from the $\Lambda$CDM model provides a better fit to the data compared to the IDM cosmologies (right panel).

-For the case with $n = -4$, this suppression is apparent starting at very large scales \cite{Buen-Abad2022}, while for $n = 0$, and $n = -2$ the suppression becomes significant only at smaller scales.
-Owing to this feature, the strongest limits on $n=-4$ are imposed by the large scale observations such as CMB and BAO\,\cite{Buen-Abad2022, Nguyen2021}, while the other cases are best probed by observations at smaller scales such as Lyman$-\alpha$, Milky Way satellites, and JWST\,\cite{2024ApJ...976...40W}.
+For the case with $n = -4$, this suppression is apparent starting at very large scales \cite{Buen-Abad2022}, while for $n = 0$ and $n = -2$ the suppression becomes significant at smaller scales.
+Owing to this feature, the strongest limits on \textit{Coulomb-like} $n=-4$ are derived from large scale observations such as the CMB and BAO\,\cite{Buen-Abad2022, Nguyen2021} while the other cases are best probed by observations at smaller scales such as Lyman$-\alpha$, Milky Way satellites, and JWST\,\cite{2024ApJ...976...40W}.
+However, due to the behaviour of the transfer function and JWST probing more early structures, ``JWST Spec-z" provides more stringent limits on \textit{Coulomb-like} interactions between DM and protons than other non-linear scale observables, such as Lyman-$\alpha$ and MWS.
+In the left panel of Fig.~\ref{fig:constraint-proton-electron-n-4}, as we used the ``JWST+" setup (deep pink solid line), the constraints on the normalization $\sigma^{\chi p}_{-4}$ have become stronger by a factor $\sim 2$ than the upper limits derived from ``JWST Spec-z" setup (green solid line).